WaveAccessEgorGabov/cpp-lint-combine/README.md

 cmake --build <lint-combine-build-dir> --config Release
 ```

-Add path to `lint-combine-build-dir/bin` to environment variable PATH.
+Add path to `lint-combine-build-dir/bin` to environment variable `PATH`.

 ### 4. Get lint-combine in Visual Studio, Windows
 You can use **lint-combine** via the ReSharper C++ Visual Studio extension.